 The most obvious downside to using monitors is a practical issue: loudspeakers are loud—you need to drive them somewhere around 80dB SPL for a balanced representation of all frequencies (remember the Fletcher-Munson curves?).
 If you live in a thin-walled city apartment, you may not be able to run your speakers suitably loud without annoying the neighbors.
 Furthermore, the in-room frequency response of your speakers is affected by the acoustics of your room.
 The shape of the room, the construction materials, the placement of your speakers/furniture, and the degree of room treatments—these all have an effect on how your speakers sound.
 Headphones, on the other hand, are immune to the room’s effects.

 A speaker’s quality and accuracy, to some degree, relate to its cost.
 While excellent-sounding professional headphones can cost under a few hundred dollars, most speakers under $1000/pair won’t produce important low frequencies very well.
 Many inexpensive speakers purport to reproduce this range, but independent analysis reveals they do not—and furthermore what they do give you below 60 or 70Hz may not be accurate or clean enough for mixing or mastering.
-While room-correction software like Sonarworks Reference 4 can help flatten a speaker systems’ frequency response, it can’t make up for a small speaker’s inability to produce low frequencies, and it can’t fix the distortion and phase issues that plague inexpensive monitor systems.
+While room-correction software like SoundID Reference can help flatten a speaker systems’ frequency response, it can’t make up for a small speaker’s inability to produce low frequencies, and it can’t fix the distortion and phase issues that plague inexpensive monitor systems.

 The Strengths of ‘Phones